Multi-objective Evolution of Heuristic Using Large Language Model: Experiments

 1) \textit{Online Bin Packing Problem: } In online Bin Packing Problem (BPP)~\citep{seiden2002online}, a set of items, each with its own weight, needs to be packed into bins with a predetermined capacity.
 The objective of the BPP is to minimize the total number of bins required to accommodate all the items.
 In an online scenario, items are packed as they are received without prior knowledge.
 The generated heuristics are evaluated on $5$ Weibull instances with $5,000$ items (referred to as 5k), and the capacity of bins is $100$.

 We inherit the settings from~\citet{romera2024mathematical} to design constructive heuristics for aligning the arriving items to the appropriate bins.
 The designed heuristics involve a function scoring the bins, where the input includes the arriving item size and the remaining capacities of the bins.
-The item with the highest score will be assigned to the bin.
+The item will be assigned to the bin with the highest score.

 2) \textit{Travelling Salesman Problem: } In Traveling Salesman Problem (TSP)~\citep{reinelt2003traveling}, the objective is to find the shortest route that visits all given nodes exactly once and returns to the starting node.
 In this work, we evaluate the fitness of designed heuristics during evolution on $64$ instances with $100$ nodes.
 The coordinate of each node is randomly sampled from $[0, 1]$~\citep{kool2018attention}.